Automorphisms of cotangent bundles of Lie groups: Preliminaries

-The converse is also true.
-More precisely, a Lie group (resp. algebra) is orthogonal if and only if its adjoint and coadjoint representations are isomorphic.
-See Theorem 1.4. of \cite{me-re93}.

-Semisimple Lie groups, with their Killing form, are examples of orthogonal Lie groups.
-Compact Lie groups, or more generally, reductive Lie groups, are orthogonal Lie groups.
+Semisimple Lie groups (with their Killing form), compact Lie groups, or more generally, reductive Lie groups, are examples of orthogonal Lie groups.

-The cotangent bundle of any Lie group (with its natural Lie group structure, as above) and in general any element of the larger and interesting family of the so-called Drinfel'd doubles (see Section \ref{double}), are orthogonal Lie groups \cite{drinfeld}, as explained below.
+The cotangent bundle of any Lie group (with its natural Lie group structure, as above) and in general any element of the larger family of the so-called Drinfel'd doubles, are orthogonal Lie groups (\cite{drinfeld}), as explained below.
+As above, let $\mathcal D:=\G \ltimes \G^*$ be the Lie algebra of $T^*G$ with the Lie bracket given in (\ref{bracket_double}).
+Let $\mu_0$ stand for the duality pairing $\langle, \rangle$, that is, for all $(x,f), \; (y,g)$ in $\D$, \beq \mu_0\Big((x,f),(y,g)\Big) = f(y) + g(x). \eeq Then, $\mu_0$ satisfies the property (\ref{ad-invariant}) on $\D$ and hence gives rise to a bi-invariant (pseudo-Riemannian) metric on $T^*G$.